KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

     WARNING: message may contain a credit card number
     WARNING: message may contain a phone number

+Even though we had one string in the `$message`, 2 of the switch statements executed.

 # ValidatePattern

-When creating an advanced function, you can add a ValidatePattern to your parameter.
+When creating an advanced function, you can add a `[ValidatePattern()]` to your parameter.
 This will validate the incomming value has the pattern that you expect.

     function Get-Data
     {